Egg curry with onion and tomatoes is a 15 minutes recipe. Great side dish for rice and Indian flat breads.

-Hurricane Joaquin gave us our share of rain for the past 2-3 days and sun finally came out on yesterday.
-I was hoping the sun would come out by Saturday afternoon and was hoping to get some cooking done for the blog.
+Hurricane Joaquin gave us our share of rain for the past 2-3 days and sun finally came out yesterday.
+I was hoping sun would come out by Saturday afternoon and was planning to get some cooking done for the blog.
 Since there was no sign of sun peeking out of the clouds, I made this curry Saturday evening.
-Wish I had waited till Sunday for more natural light.
-This curry was spicy hot and perfect for a cold evening dinner.
+Wish I waited till Sunday for more natural light.
+This curry is spicy hot and perfect for a cold evening dinner.

 Below is the B&W image of the egg curry.
 The original image is in color & edited it for my picture of the day.
-I did some post processing to give it a vintage & b&W effect.
-I used Picasa for post processing.
+I did some post processing to give it a vintage & b&W effect in Picasa.

 Cooking Time: 10 – 15 minutes (excludes time required to boil eggs)